top of page

 Who am I?

-Q: “To whom this thought is appearing?”
+Q: “To whom is this thought appearing?”

 Ans: To me.

-Q: “Who is this me, Who am I?
+Q: “Who is this me?
+Who am I?

-sitting.
-No matter how many disturbing / deviating thoughts happen, keep going through this process of this ATMA VICHARA, Self-enquiry.
-This is the most direct and immediate way to realize yourself.
+Upon enquiry, that particular bothersome thought will die down.
+And you will be back in your source, silent sitting.
+No matter how many disturbing/deviating thoughts happen, keep going through this process of 'ATMA VICHARA' ('Who am I', Self-enquiry).
+This is the most direct and immediate way to realise yourself.

 Silent sitting is not meditation.
-Silent sitting cannot be called meditation but meditativeness.
+Silent sitting cannot be called meditation, but meditativeness.
 Meditation is a doing, whereas Silence is just being.
 There’s an ocean of difference between Silence & meditation.
-Meditation means you need ‘you’ and an ‘object’ to hold on and sit.
+Meditation means you need ‘you’ and an ‘object’ to hold on to and sit.
 There is a meditator and an object of meditation, and therefore, the mind must be used to meditate because here, the meditator is the mind.
-Whereas, in a restful silent sitting, a person is not focusing on an object such as a God, any part of the body or following any particular meditation technique.
+Whereas, in a restful, silent sitting, a person is not focusing on an object such as a God, any part of the body or following any particular meditation technique.
 In Silence, it is just a ‘being’, even when thoughts appear, one sits witnessing the thoughts, as if the thoughts do not belong to him.
 Because thoughts will come and thoughts will go.
 One is just a silent observer of all that comes and goes.

 'Maun' or 'Mauna' means silence in Sanskrit.
 But 'Maun' means more than what the word silence conveys.
 'Maun' is not just ‘not talking’.
-The state of the truly enlightened yogi or the realized one, whether he speaks or not, is 'Mauna'.
+The state of the truly enlightened yogi or the realised one, whether he speaks or not, is 'Mauna'.

-'Maun' is the natural state of Being for the realized one.
+'Maun' is the natural state of Being for the realised one.
 He may talk, he may be busy in the world, but still his state of existence is 'Maun'.
 That’s because his very presence conveys silence or 'Mauna'.
 The power of silence is in the “state of his silence”, not in what he says or does not say.

 How does one come to Mauna Yogam?

-One can directly come to Mauna Yogam, if that one is spiritually mature.
+One can directly come to Mauna Yogam if one is spiritually mature.
 But, by and large, one generally comes to Mauna Yogam after sravana, manana, nidhidhyasana.
-People who are driven by various worldly desires, will generally take a long time to come to Mauna Yogam, after going through various other yoga streams such as Hatha yoga, Kriya yoga, etc. This does not mean that these other yoga streams are any less needed for these souls, who are living materially but very much still outwardly.
+People who are driven by various worldly desires will generally take a long time to come to Mauna Yogam, after going through various other yoga streams such as Hatha yoga, Kriya yoga, etc. This does not mean that these other yoga streams are any less needed for these souls, who are living materially but very much still outwardly.

 How does one get established in the Mauna Yogam?

-• Mananam (Contemplating / reflecting on the wisdom learned)
+• Mananam (Contemplating/reflecting on the wisdom learned)

-• Nidhidhyasanam (Atma Vicharam, Self enquiry)
+• Nidhidhyasanam (Atma Vicharam, Self-enquiry)

 • Atma Bodham (Self abidance - continued prolonged Silence, DAILY & CONSISTENTLY)

-• Ekanta (Solitude) - Retiring, secluding oneself from people, books, mobile, etc. - just living only with food for the body but no other food for mind.
+• Ekanta (Solitude) - Retiring, secluding oneself from people, books, mobile, etc. - just living only with food for the body but no other food for the mind.

 bottom of page